-I will definitely be making this soup again and will use a ham stock cube in future if I don’t have fresh gammon stock.
+I will definitely be making Leftover Winter Vegetable Soup again and will use a ham stock cube in future if I don’t have fresh gammon stock.

 I am entering this soup into Kate at Turquoise Lemons “No Waste Food Challenge” where the theme is Christmas leftovers.